edgeworx/docs/content/en/docs/more/maintenance.md

 Please contact [Darcy Support](mailto:support@darcy.ai) if you need assistance with a node outside the deferred maintenance window.

-## Notification
+## Schedule

 We understand the importance of keeping our customers in the loop about maintenance.

+### Regularly Scheduled Maintenance

-- For a _standard maintenance event_, you will be emailed at your account's registered email address at least five business days before the maintenance window.
+For _Regularly Scheduled Maintenance_, you will receive an initial email notification at your account's registered email address at least five business days before the maintenance window.
 If you have concerns about the maintenance event impacting your operations, please contact [Darcy Support](mailto:support@darcy.ai) as early as possible.

 {{<info>}}
 Again, please note that during any type of maintenance, applications and microservices running on your nodes **will not be affected**.
 They will continue to operate as normal.
 {{</info>}}

+### Expedited Schedule Maintenance

-- For an _expedited maintenance event_, we aim to email you at least two days in advance.
+For an _Expedited Schedule Maintenance_, we aim to email you at least two days in advance.
 We realize that this is not a lot of time to prepare, so we make every effort to avoid expedited maintenance.

+### Steps

+- You will receive an initial notification email for either Regularly Scheduled or Expedited Schedule Maintenance.j
 - You will be emailed a reminder the day before the maintenance window.
 - You will be emailed again when the maintenance window opens.
 - And, finally, you will be emailed one more time when the maintenance event concludes.